Sultan Abdul Samad Building

 Sultan Abdul Samad Building, Government building in Kuala Lumpur, Malaysia.

-The British colonial administration commissioned architect Arthur Charles Alfred Norman to design this building, which was completed in 1897.
+The British colonial administration commissioned architect Arthur Charles Alfred Norman to design the structure, which was finished in 1897.
+In 1957, the independence ceremony took place here when the British flag was lowered and the new national flag was raised for the first time.

 Location: Kuala Lumpur